benjamshu/langdev/jsv/osv/0010/README.md

 These feminine connotations were largely removed in VIV, and the nasalization was detached into a word-final *-ng*.
 CLASSICAL SEVENSI lacks any grammatical gender and this nasalization pattern has expanded to other syllables.

-###  vowel harmony  ###

-Words are now harmonized according to the polarity of their stressed syllable.
-Before harmonization, positive vowels are iotized where possible.
-Words whose stressed syllable is neutral are not harmonized.

 ###  codas  ###

 Syllable codas may now include any letter in the orthography.